 The 4 Delta T’s of a Data Center

 As IT equipment consumes electricity, the kilowatts are converted to heat which is added to the airflow.
 This means that there is a constant relationship between these variables.
-Cold air from the cooling systems enter the racks, carry away the heat and in the process the air warms.
+Cold air from the cooling systems enters the racks, carries away the heat and in the process, the air warms.
 The ∆T of air through the IT equipment should be around 10°C to 20°C depending on the type of equipment.
 For instance, a Blade server that traditionally provides higher ∆T, at 20°C ΔT consumes approximately 90 Cubic Feet Per Minute Per kW (CFM / kW).
-While a “Pizza Box” server at 10°C ΔT consumes 158 CFM/ kW .
+While a “Pizza Box” server at 10°C ΔT consumes 158 CFM/ kW.

 There is a simple calculation that can illustrate the difference ∆T can have with different IT equipment.